-Let’s face it: sleeping in a hostel room with eleven strangers doesn’t exactly come easy.
-Chances are, one person will snore like a freight train, someone else will stumble into the room drunk at 3:00 a.m. and a third person’s alarm will go off well before the sun rises, and they will hit snooze repeatedly.
+Let’s face it: finding sleep in a hostel dorm with eleven strangers doesn’t exactly come easy.
+Chances are, one person will snore like a freight train, another will stumble into the room drunk at 3:00 a.m., and a third person’s alarm will go off well before the sun rises, (and they will hit snooze repeatedly).

 God only knows what stunts the other eight people will pull.

-Here are eight valuable tips I’ve learned throughout my years of travel that help me sleep well in hostels in spite of my surroundings.
+Here are the eight most invaluable tips I’ve learned throughout my years of travel that help me sleep well in hostel dorms in spite of my surroundings.
 Every.
 Damn.
 Night.

 Choose the Right Hostel